contao/docs-archive/manual/en/05-system-administration/extensions.md

 Contao.

-Then you must register your extension in `app/AppKernel.php` so that it can be taken into account by the system (see "Enable the extension" chapter).
-Finally, check the database with the [Contao install tool][4].
+Then you must register your extension in `app/AppKernel.php` so that it can be taken into account by the system (see "Enable the extension" chapter below).
+Finally, check the database with the [Contao install tool][5].

+With Composer, the cache is cleared automatically.

 #### Manually